Very Low-Calorie Diets: What You Need to Know

 What Are the Side Effects of Very Low-Calorie Diets?

-Gallstones are most common serious side effect seen with very low-calorie diets.
+Gallstones are the most common serious side effect of very low-calorie diets.
 Gallstones are more common during rapid weight loss.
 It’s unclear whether very low-calorie diets directly cause gallstones or whether they happen because of the amount of weight lost.